Leicester Strike Late To Frustrate Man Utd - UrduPoint

 Edinson Cavani was also brought off the bench by Solskjaer in search of a winner in the final 15 minutes and the Uruguayan made a big impact as he fed Fernandes for the Portuguese to drill home his 14th goal of the season.

+Despite flying high in the table, Leicester had lost four of their previous seven home league games this season.

-But United failed to hold out for a record-equalling 11th consecutive away Premier League win as Vardy's movement outfoxed the visitor's defence as he turned Ayoze Perez's cross towards goal and the ball bounced in off the unfortunate Tuanzebe.
+But Brendan Rodgers's men avoided another defeat to claim their first draw of the campaign when Vardy's movement outfoxed the visitor's defence as he turned Ayoze Perez's cross towards goal and the ball bounced in off the unfortunate Tuanzebe.

+"It is all about patience," said Vardy.
+"You can't score with every attack, it's about keeping the ball and making the best opportunities to score as possible and hopefully be in a position to be on the end of a cross at the end of it."